 One of the most inspiring parts involved asking everyone to describe how they felt Brighton would look if social entrepreneurs could all be successful: no homelessness, affordable housing, big businesses helping, Eastern areas of the city getting more visitors.
 There were endless possibilities, and a lot of shared dreams, along with a slab of pragmatism: the need for constructive collaboration and connecting across sectors and amongst social enterprise, building on small successes, keeping money in the local economy and paying attention to ‘communities within communities’ were all on the table.Since that flip-charting day ideas have become small shoots.
 On 25th February, applications for UnLtd’s Resilient Communities Awards were peer reviewed by 18 people, a mix of applicants and supporters, and decided that 11 people will be receiving early stage awards.
 They range from people working on food distribution to an outdoor parents and toddler group.

-These fledgling social enterprises aim to tackle social challenges, in a way that is specific to communities in Brighton where the Award winners live and work, such as Amyn Ali who is running fitness sessions with young people in the communities that need it most.
+These fledgling social enterprises aim to tackle social challenges, in a way that is specific to communities in Brighton where the Award winners live and work, such as such as Denise Millar who is providing affordable wellbeing services for the people of Portslade and Hangleton.
 Or Ricky Perrin, who is not only running a wheelchair basketball group, he is also teaching medical professionals, and Brighton Council about Disability Sports and creating ground-breaking changes to services.
 These are the vital practical steps which can help to knit together the vision of Brighton as a hub for social enterprise.

 All photography ©Nina Emett/FotoAgency